Kummer-Artin-Schreier-Witt Theory: Introduction

 \subsection{Acknowledgements}

-We thank Kiran Kedlaya, Ariane M{\'e}zard, Andrew Obus, Frans Oort, Matthieu Romagny, and Dajano Tossici for their valuable discussions.
-The first author expresses gratitude to the National Center for Theoretical Sciences at National Taiwan University for providing excellent working conditions.
+We thank Kiran Kedlaya, Ariane Mézard, Andrew Obus, Frans Oort, Matthieu Romagny, and Dajano Tossici for valuable discussions.
+We are especially grateful to Adrian Vasiu for carefully reading an earlier version of this manuscript.